 That is when you realize that linear time is a very old mental construct humans have adhered to as the only way to measure time.
 Age and aging–as most of us see it–is deeply ingrained in that construct.
 But there is another time, the time of the heart, the dream time, the now time that heals everything.

 When the seeker goes within to find the self, he/she enters that time and finds that age doesn’t exist.
 We often hear that from seniors: “I don’t feel old inside.”
 That is the time of love, the time of art and creativity, the time of paradoxes, the time of full living and time for reconciliation with the perfection of the self and of the world.

 Where are you in this perfect cycle of becoming?
-Are you a seeker looking for a gateway to enter the now of your beauty?
-Then visit the training section here or contact me for a consultation in person or online.
+Are you a seeker looking for a gateway to enter the ‘now’ of your beauty?
+Then visit the Natural Beauty Workshops page here or contact me for a consultation in person or online.

 *The answer to this question is that they all are drying.
 Dryness is one major factor that contributes to physical aging.